Skip to Main Content

 2. Pay attention to search tips or help screens provided by each database.
 Even experienced researchers (like professors and librarians!) can have trouble when dealing with a new interface.
 Take the time to learn how to use the tool - it will help you to avoid frustration!

 3. Remember that most databases allow for Boolean Searching (see YouTube video below).
-Use and to narrow, or to expand, not to exlude.
+Use and to narrow, or to expand, not to exclude.
 Truncation is also useful for bringing back all relevant results.
 For example, type counsel* to bring back documents containing the words counsel, counseling, counselor....

 4. Take advantage of the following sources of help: